Search

 Fine wine makes life bearable.
 In fact, drinking one glass of wine three times a week can actually make your heart stronger.

-However, if you’re taking any form of hormone therapy, you might want to cut back on wine-time or any type of alcohol, for that matter.
+However, if you’re taking any form of hormone therapy, you might want to cut back on wine time or any alcohol, for that matter.
 When all is said and done, the human body is one big chemistry project that’s sensitive to anything you put in it.

 Sources -